clemsonciti/genomics-workshop/_episodes/01-shell-basics.md

 > └── thesis/
 > ~~~
 >
+> If a folder contains many files, you can include just a few of them
+> in your diagram.
 > Compare your diagram with your neighbour's.
 > Did you find any differences?
 >